Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

 .. image:: /images/modtools/using-editor/remove.png

 .. tip::
-   To show all objects, sneak while holding the remove tool.
+   To show all objects, press your sneak key while holding the remove tool.

 The remove tool allows you to remove objects.
 Simply hold it and point at the object you want to remove, then click.